Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Introduction

-The aforementioned considerations outline a fundamental tension between accuracy, fairness and privacy which exists in the training of differentially private models for medical applications.
-So far, these trade-offs have only been evaluated in benchmark datasets, such as CIFAR-10 or ImageNet.
+In this work, we aim to elucidate the connection between using formal privacy techniques and the fairness towards underrepresented groups in the sensitive setting of medical use-cases.
+This is an important prerequisite for the deployment of ethical AI algorithms in such sensitive areas.
+However, so far, prior work is limited to benchmark computer vision datasets \cite{farrand2020neither,bagdasaryan2019differential}.
 We thus contend that the widespread use of privacy-preserving machine learning requires testing under real-life circumstances.
 In the current study, we perform the first in-depth investigation into this topic.
-Concretely, we utilize a large clinical database of radiologist-labelled radiographic images which has previously been used to train an expert-level diagnostic AI model, but otherwise not been curated or pre-processed for private training in any way.
+Concretely, we utilize a large clinical database of radiologist-labeled radiographic images, which has previously been used to train an expert-level diagnostic AI model, but otherwise not been curated or pre-processed for private training in any way.
+Furthermore, we analyze a dataset of abdominal 3D computed tomography (CT) images, where we classify the presence of a pancreatic ductal adenocarcinoma (PDAC).
 This mirrors the type of datasets available at clinical institutions.
 In this setting, we then study the extent of privacy-utility and privacy-fairness trade-offs in training advanced computer vision architectures.
-Our main contributions can be summarized as follows: \begin{enumerate} \item We study the diagnostic accuracy ramifications of differentially private deep learning in multi-label classification of a large, curated database of intensive care unit chest radiographs.
-We find the accuracy reductions to be negligible compared to non-private training through the utilization of transfer learning on public datasets and careful choice of architecture. \item We investigate the fairness implications of differentially private learning with respect to key demographic characteristics such as sex, age and co-morbidity.
-We find that – while differentially private learning has a mild fairness effect– it does not introduce significant discrimination concerns compared to non-private training. \end{enumerate}
+Our main contributions can be summarized as follows: \begin{enumerate} \item We study the diagnostic accuracy ramifications of differentially private deep learning on two curated databases of medically relevant use-cases.
+We reach $97\%$ of the non-private AUROC on the UKA-CXR dataset through the utilization of transfer learning on public datasets and careful choice of architecture.
+On the PDAC dataset, our private model at $\varepsilon=8.0$ is not statistically significantly inferior compared to the non-private baseline. \item We investigate the fairness implications of differentially private learning with respect to key demographic characteristics such as sex, age and co-morbidity.
+We find that – while differentially private learning has a mild fairness effect– it does not introduce significant discrimination concerns compared to non-private training, especially at the intermediate privacy budgets typically used in large-scale applications. \end{enumerate}